 d.
 "Victim of domestic violence" means a person protected under this act and shall include any person who is 18 years of age or older or who is an emancipated minor and who has been subjected to domestic violence by a spouse, former spouse, or any other person who is a present or former household member.
 "Victim of domestic violence" also includes any person, regardless of age, who has been subjected to domestic violence by a person with whom the victim has a child in common, or with whom the victim anticipates having a child in common, if one of the parties is pregnant.
-"Victim of domestic violence" also includes any person who has been subjected to domestic violence by a person with had a dating relationship.
+"Victim of domestic violence" also includes any person who has been subjected to domestic violence by a person with whom the victim has a child in common, if one of the parties is pregnant.
+"Victim of domestic violence" also includes any person who has been subjected to domestic violence by a person with whom the victim has e.

-e.
 "Emancipated minor" means a person who is under 18 years of age but who has been married, has entered military service, has a child or is pregnant or has been previously declared by a court or an administrative agency to be emancipated.